simpleinjector/Documentation/source/webapiintegration.rst

         // Here your usual Web API configuration stuff.
     }

 With this configuration, ASP.NET Web API will create new *IHttpController* instances through the container.
 Because controllers are concrete classes, the container will be able to create them without any registration.
-However, to be able to :ref:`verify <Verify-Configuration>` and :doc:`diagnose <diagnostics>` the container's configuration, it is important to register all root types explicitly.
+However, to be able to :ref:`verify <Verify-Configuration>` and :doc:`diagnose <diagnostics>` the container's configuration, it is important to register all root types explicitly, which is done by calling **RegisterWebApiControllers**.

 .. container:: Note